mhanson16/deep-learning-challenge/README.md

 ## Summary

 With the use of deep learning, I was able to develop a model resulting in the desired accuracy level without removing too much of the original data.
 Though the NAME variable was originally seen as irrelevant it ended up being a key factor in reaching the end goal.
 I would recommend this process for Alphabet Soup to determine their future ventures.

+Crediting Module 21 - Neutral Networks Deep Learning Module of UC Berkeley Data Analytics Bootcamp for source code to develop and assist with the creation of this model.